ShannonFeng/Voluntrain/README.md

 ## Some notes

-Run `npm run start` to start just the Angular client.
+Run `ng serve` to start just the Angular client.
 Navigate to http://localhost:4200 and you'll see the default Angular app.

-`npm run start-server` will start just the node.js server on http://localhost:8000.
+`npm run start-server` will start just the node.js server on http://localhost:3000.

 To start both the Angular client and the server at the same time, run `npm run start-all`.